Ethiopia asks U.S. to postpone final talks on Blue Nile dam

 After last month’s talks, the nations said they had agreed on a schedule for staged filling of the dam and mitigation mechanisms to adjust its filling and operation during dry periods and drought.

-But the nations still have to finalise details on several aspects of the dam, including its safety and provisions for the resolution of disputes, the statement said.
-(Reporting by Dawit Endeshaw Writing by Duncan Miriri Editing by Maggie Fick)
+But the nations still have to finalize details on several aspects of the dam, including its safety and provisions for the resolution of disputes, the statement said.

+Reporting by Dawit Endeshaw; Additional reporting Mahmoud Mourad; Writing by Duncan Miriri; Editing by Maggie Fick